 If they don’t have any at the moment, ask what day they usually receive inventory.
 This will give you an idea of when to come back.
 You can always call the store on the day that they receive a new shipment and ask the manager to set aside used boxes for you.

-If they do have boxes for you, make sure to pick them up immediately.
+If they do have free boxes for you, make sure to pick them up immediately.
 If you can’t go right away, set up a time that you can drop by and adhere to it.
-Remember: The stores are doing you a big favor, so try to get the boxes off their hands as soon as possible.
+Remember: The stores are doing you a big favor, so try to get the free boxes off their hands as soon as possible.